iliapopov17/SequenceForge-Lite/README.md

 - Transcribes DNA sequence to RNA
 - Prints RNA sequence in codons
 - Finds motifs in nucleic acids sequences
-- Translates RNA sequence to amino acid
+- Translates RNA sequence to amino acid (without biological meaning, it does it "dumbly")
 - Calculates molecular weight of amino acid sequence
+### Custom RandomForestClassifier
+- Self written implementation of RandomForestClassifier
+- Has parallelisation functionality (speeds up 2 times when specifying 2 threads)

 ## Installation